mrisher/smtp-sts/spec.md

 Policies MUST specify the following fields:

 * v: Version (plain-text, required).
 Currently only "STS1" is supported.
-* to:  TLS-Only (plain-text, required).
-If “true,” the receiving MTA requests that messages be delivered only if they conform to the STS policy.
-If "false," the receiving MTA requests that failure reports be delivered, as specified by the `rua` parameter.
+* m:  (plain-text, required).
+If "enforce", the receiving MTA requests that messages be delivered only if they conform to the STS policy.
+If "report" the receiving MTA requests that failure reports be delivered, as specified by the `rua` parameter.
 * mx: MX patterns (comma-separated list of plain-text MX match patterns,